A Long Walk to Freedom

 The end of apartheid regime and the beginning of a more tolerant society was the glorious human achievement.

-4. What does Mandela thank the international leaders for?
+Question 4: What does Mandela thank the international leaders for?

 Answer: During apartheid era many country had severed diplomatic ties with South Africa.
-On that day most of the countries dignitaries were present to attend the swearing in ceremony.
+On that day most of the countries’ dignitaries were present to attend the swearing in ceremony.
 This was a gesture of international recognition to a newly born free nation.
 Nelson Mandela was thanking them for this recognition.

-5. What ideals does he set out for the future of South Africa?
+Question 5: What ideals does he set out for the future of South Africa?

 Answer: Mandela set out the ideals of poverty alleviation, removal of suffering of people.
 He also set the ideal for a society where there would be no discrimination based on gender or racial origins.

-6. What do the military generals do?
+Question 6: What do the military generals do?
 How has their attitude changed, and why?

-Answer: Military generals salute Nelson Mandela, which is having tis own importance as during apartheid era they would have arrested Mandela.
+Answer: Military generals salute Nelson Mandela, which is having its own importance as during apartheid era they would have arrested Mandela.
 The change in their attitude was because of struggle and sacrifices put in by many heroes of South Africa.
 This struggle not only ensured the freedom of South Africa but also brought a change of mindsets for many.
 As Nelson Mandela believed that like hate love can also be taught and human being is naturally oriented towards love rather than hate.

-7. Why were two national anthems sung?
+Question 7: Why were two national anthems sung?

 Answer: The rendition of national anthem from old republic as well as new republic was sign of the pledge of those who were laying the foundation of a new nation.
 As it was pledge to build a society devoid of any type of discrimination so the old republic song was also sung to show solidarity with white people and to show that it will be a truly multicultural society.

-8. How does Mandela describe the systems of government in his country (i) in the first decade, and (ii) in the final decade, of the twentieth century?
+Question 8: How does Mandela describe the systems of government in his country (i) in the first decade, and (ii) in the final decade, of the twentieth century?

-Answer: In the first decade after the Anglo-Boer war it was the birth of an oppressive regime which created a system to deprive the black people of every basic human rights.
+Answer: In the first decade after the Anglo-Boer war it was the birth of an oppressive regime which created a system to deprive the black people of even basic human rights.
 In the final decade, of the twentieth century the system developed a strong pattern of even ignoring the sacrifices made by so many great leaders of South Africa.
 It was like as if black never existed for the apartheid regime.

-9. What does courage mean to Mandela?
+Question 9: What does courage mean to Mandela?

 Answer: For Mandela courage does not mean the absence of fear but a victory over fear.
 According to him brave men need not be fearless but should be able to conquer fear.

-10. Which does he think is natural, to love or to hate?
+Question 10: Which does he think is natural, to love or to hate?

-11. Why did such a large number of international leaders attend the inauguration?
+Question 11: Why did such a large number of international leaders attend the inauguration?
 What did it signify the triumph of?

 Answer: The presence of large number of international leaders was a gesture of solidarity from international community to the idea of the end of apartheid.
 It signified the triumph of good over evil, the triumph of the idea of a tolerant society without any discrimination.

-12. What does Mandela mean when he says he is “simply the sum of all those African patriots” who had gone before him?
+Question 12: What does Mandela mean when he says he is “simply the sum of all those African patriots” who had gone before him?